 If you want an account that pays interest and the ability to spend that money easily, you have a few choices.

-Money market accounts are like souped-up savings accounts.
+- Money market accounts are like souped-up savings accounts.
 They pay more than plain-vanilla savings accounts, and you are allowed to write checks from a money market account (you might also get a debit card for spending).
-However, just like savings accounts, you’ve got that six-per-month limit (and some banks lower the limit to three), so these accounts aren’t for everyday use.
-But if you only need to write checks on your savings occasionally, they might meet your needs.
-Learn more about Money Market Accounts.
+Just like savings accounts, you’ve got that six-per-month limit (and some banks lower the limit to three), so these accounts aren’t for everyday use.
+If you only need to write checks on your savings occasionally, they might meet your needs.

 What You Can Do